-- F. Dyadic therapy. - G. Psycho-education is used for teaching definitions, concepts and skills (Provider: Client ratios shall be no less than 1:12; 2:20). - H. Milieu therapy is used to promote growth, development and relationship skills; to practice pro-social life skills; and to supervise, observe and intervene in the daily functioning of the juvenile.
-A combination of male and female role models are preferred in staffing milieus.
+- F. Dyadic therapy.
+Two people engaged in a therapeutic setting facilitated by a provider. - G. Psycho-education is used for teaching definitions, concepts and skills (Provider: Client ratios shall be no less than 1:12; 2:20). - H. Milieu therapy is used to promote growth, development and relationship skills; to practice prosocial life skills; and to supervise, observe and intervene in the daily functioning of the juvenile.
+A combination of male and female role models is preferred in staffing milieus.